jgte/zh/english.md

 7. Turn on the power using the red switch on the multiple power sockets, which is resting on top of the dishwasher, on the far right corner.
 The red switch will be lit, indicating that electricity is flowing and the microwave will beep (since it too is connected to this multiple power socket).
 Be sure to disconnect the toaster (by yanking the respective power cord).
 6. Pull the button on the dishwasher out.
 It should start making noises.

+## Microwaves and toaster

+As mentioned before, there is the need to turn on the switch at the multiple power socket that is resting on the dishwasher before the microwave and toaster can be used.
+Note that the toaster does not have an off switch, that is effectively done by unplugging it from electricity.
+If you only want to operate the microwave or the dishwasher, please be sure that the toaster is disconnected from electricity.

 ## Washing machine

 1. Load the dirty clothes in the machine (do not over-fill it, otherwise it will not start).